AndyButland/UmbracoMapper/ReadMe.md

 A couple of base types are provided to help create the necessary view models in your application.
 It's not essential to use these, but they may provide some useful properties.

 - **BaseNodeViewModel** - can be used as the base type for your view models, containing fields matching for standard IPublishedContent properties like Id, Name, DocumentTypeAlias and Url.
-- **MediaFile** - a representation for an Umbraco media file, with properties including Url, Width, Height etc.
+- **MediaFile** - a representation for an Umbraco media file, with properties including Url, Width, Height etc.  If single or multiple media pickers are defined on a document type and instances of `MediaFile` or `IEnumerable<MediaFile>` are defined on the view model, they will be automatically mapped.

 It is also possible to define custom mapping functions for property types not included in the default mapper.
 This could be used, for example, if you have custom Media types with properties not included in the default MediaFile class, or for mapping complex data types like the Google Maps type.